 - increased pain when shaking hands or squeezing an object

-- pain when lifting something, using tools, opening jars, or using a toothbrush or other utensil
+- pain when lifting something, using tools, or opening jars

-Your doctor may order imaging tests, such as an X-ray or MRI scan, to rule out other disorders that can cause arm pain.
-These include arthritis of the elbow and a herniated disk.
+Your doctor may also order imaging tests, such as an X-ray or MRI scan, to rule out other disorders that can cause arm pain.
+These include arthritis of the elbow.
 These tests are not usually necessary to make a diagnosis.

-According to the American Academy of Orthopaedic Surgeons (AAOS), 80 to 95 percent of tennis elbow cases can be successfully treated without surgery (AAOS).
+About 80 to 95 percent of tennis elbow cases can be successfully treated without surgery.
 Your doctor will first prescribe one or more of the following treatments: